 Consider a world where a resident goes down to the dining room for lunch and has a robot prep and another one serve their meal.
 Where instead of a nurse a machine can get vitals and blood sugar, compare them to norms and alert a doctor of any variation.
 Where patients and residents have access to their health information and education customized to them in a push of a button with little manual intervention.
 High tech, high touch organizations will be able to competitively differentiate to consumers and staff alike.

-Innovative ideas must always be pursued in support of business objectives.
+Innovations in healthcare technology must always be pursued in support of business objectives.
 Successfully integrating innovative ideas into the business requires effective communication with the participants, clearly defined goals that are based on business objectives, hard timelines, and opportunities to provide feedback.
 To discuss your business objectives and what healthcare technology could help you achieve them contact a Hartman to access the knowledge of our subject matter experts.